 - All standards in Section 1.A. and 1.C.-1.N.; 1.B.
-Governance is optional unless the organization is also seeking accreditation for a Continuing Care Retirement Community. - Standards in Section 2.C., as applicable. - All Standards in Section 2.D., if Standards 3.D.16.-18. in this section are applicable to the program. - All standards in Section 2.F. if the program delivers services using information and communication technologies - Standards 1.-15. in this Section 3.D. - 3.D.
+Governance is optional unless the organization is also seeking accreditation for a Continuing Care Retirement Community. - All standards in Section 2.A. - Standards in Section 2.C., as applicable. - All Standards in Section 2.D., if Standards 3.D.16.-18. in this section are applicable to the program. - All standards in Section 2.F. if the program delivers services using information and communication technologies - Standards 1.-15. in this Section 3.D. - 3.D.
 1. To facilitate the appropriate level of services/supports for the person served, the home and community services demonstrate knowledge of and the ability to identify appropriate service options/settings.